vashin1/SyncedUI/Interface/AddOns/pfUI/README.md

 **Can I use Clique with pfUI?**
 A pfUI compatible version of Clique can be found [Here](https://gitlab.com/shagu/Clique/releases).
 If you want to keep your current version of Clique, you'll have to apply this [Patch](https://gitlab.com/shagu/Clique/commit/a5ee56c3f803afbdda07bae9cd330e0d4a75d75a).

-**Why do I see player names instead of linked items?**
-That's a conflict with prat.
-You'll have to either disable Prat's class colors by typing `/prat playernames toggle` or disable pfUI's class colors within the settings dialog.
-The entry can found in the chat section: `Enable Class Colors`.

 **How do I show the Damage- and Threatmeter Dock?**
 If you enabled the "dock"-feature for your external (third-party) meters such as DPSMate or KTM, then you'll be able to toggle between them and the Right Chat by clicking on the ">" symbol on the bottom-right panel.